 You know I like nothing better than a cookbook challenge YUM!!
 And because Jo & Fouad are coming to Tassie at the end of August – this was a good excuse to cook the book!!
 Plus it’s great because the recipes are so healthy in the Life Changing Food cookbook too!!
 I have already made a few delicious recipes from the book but I’m looking forward to trying some I haven’t tried yet too.
 Bring it on!!
 YUM!!
+I have a few left over Life Changing Food Cookbooks, so if you live in Hobart and want a copy for $60 (collection form me) you will save on postage!!
+So please get in touch with me here.

 Mexican Hot Chocolate